tygakim/tygakim.github.io/_posts/2019-11-22-What-being-different-means.md

 categories: blog
 ---

 I like to spend time with my loved one.
 The people who I feel comfortable with, I can respect.
-That’s where my happiness comes from - meaningful relationships
+That’s where my happiness comes from - meaningful relationships.
-When I meet people, with high probability, I can feel if we could hit it off or not.
+When I meet people, with high probability, I could tell if we would hit it off or not.
 Luckily enough, I’ve made some great friends who inspire me, help me have a better life.
-I feel happy about it and sincerely feel grateful to them.
+I'm happy about it and sincerely feel grateful to them.

 On the other hand, it means that I don’t spend much time with people who have different personalities.
 And I didn’t feel like I was missing things.
 Like I’ve said I’m pretty happy now and I love spending quality time with my people.
 I rarely look back and worry about what am I missing.